snkashis/android-docs/src/pages/navigation/overview/navigation-ui.md

 ## Day and Night mode

-If you're using `NavigationLauncher`, we will automatically set `AppCompatDelegate.setDefaultNightMode(AppCompatDelegate.MODE_NIGHT_AUTO)` _only_ if your device is currently following the system setting.

-If you're using `NavigationView` within your own `Activity` the view will update based on whatever the current mode is in the `Activity`.
+If you're using `NavigationLauncher` or `NavigationView` within your own `Activity` or `Fragment` the view will update based on whatever the current mode is in the `Activity`.
+The current night mode is determined by [`AppCompatDelegate#getDefaultNightMode()`](https://developer.android.com/reference/android/support/v7/app/AppCompatDelegate.html#getDefaultNightMode()).

 ## InstructionView